From the opprobrium being heaped on Spanish prime minister Pedro Sánchez from the right, you would think he had just signed away half the country.

 The separatists have long called for international mediation.
 During the last seven years, when Casado’s People’s Party was in power, the central government in Madrid refused to so much as negotiate with the Catalans about independence or increased autonomy.
 This intransigence radicalized the separatist movement.
 At one point, one in two Catalans told pollsters they wanted to break away from Spain.

-Sánchez is willing to talk but maintains that a referendum on independence is still impossible.
+Sánchez is willing to talk but maintains that an independence referendum would be unconstitutional.
 The separatists, whose support Sánchez needs in the national parliament, welcome the change in tone but are wary.
 They hope that can outsider can make the Spanish government see reason.